Michael McFadyen's Scuba Diving - The Leap

 This is a different type of dive as the aim is to do it as a drift dive.
 You need to do the dive on an incoming tide.
 You can do it on any part of the incoming dive, but I would suggest entering the water at least 90 minutes before high tide at Fort Denison (in Sydney Harbour) as the tide sometimes turns a bit early and can make this a difficult dive.

 After unloading all your gear at the top car park, set up your equipment and carry it across the road, together with your fins, mask and etc. Drive you car down to the car park half way down the hill and park it near the steps.
 Put on your wetsuit and walk back up to the top of the hill and gear up.

 Opposite the top car park there is a track that leads to the edge of the cliff.
 From here there is a roughly hewn set of stairs/track that leads down to the rock platform.
-In more recent years NPWS built a very good series of aluminium stairs to go over the harder sections.
+In more recent years NPWS built a very good series of aluminum stairs to go over the harder sections.
 Back before this, in some places it was quite indistinct and it could take you a little while to find your way.
 Quite a few years back I badly twisted my ankle near the bottom and was out of diving for three weeks (I still did the dive as it was easier to go back up at the end of the dive).